Chinese Academy of Social Sciences

-The Chinese Academy of Social Sciences (CASS) is a Chinese state research institute and think tank.
-It is a ministry-level institution under the State Council of the People's Republic of China.
-The CASS is the highest academic institution and comprehensive research center for philosophy and social sciences research in China.
+The Chinese Academy of Social Sciences (CASS) is a state research institute and think tank of the People's Republic of China.
+It is a ministry-level institution under the State Council.
+The CASS is considered the country's top academic institution for philosophy and social sciences research.

 The CASS was founded in May 1977.
 Its predecessor was the Department of Philosophy and Social Sciences of the Chinese Academy of Sciences.
 The main research objects of the Academy of Social Sciences are the language, philosophy, law, economy, religion, ethnicity, archaeology, history and literature of China and other countries in the world.
 The Academy of Social Sciences is divided into 6 academic departments and 37 research institutes.

 History

 The predecessor of the Chinese Academy of Social Sciences was the Department of Philosophy and Social Sciences of the Chinese Academy of Sciences, established in 1955.
+The Division of Philosophy and Social Sciences of the Chinese Academy of Sciences, the predecessor of CASS, elected 61 members of the academy.

 The CASS was established in May 1977 based on splitting the Department of Philosophy and Social Sciences from the Chinese Academy of Sciences, with the aim of promoting the development of philosophy and social sciences, under the instruction of Deng Xiaoping.
 The first president was Hu Qiaomu.

 In 1979, CASS Vice President Huan Xiang led the first Chinese delegation of social scientists to travel to the United States.

+In August 2006, the first batch of 47 members and 95 honorary members of the Chinese Academy of Social Sciences were selected.
+Subsequent elections were held in: